matbo87/snes9x_3ds/readme.md

 Feedback and bug reports are welcome.
 Help with development is also welcome!

-### Custom Game border, bottom screen:
+### Custom Game border and bottom screen:

 1. Go to sd:/snes9x_3ds_data/*<YOUR_GAME_FOLDER>*/
 2. If folder is missing, just run the actual game.
 Folder will be created automatically
-3. Place border.png and cover.png inside this folder
+3. Place border.png (excactly 400px x 240px) and cover.png (max 400px x 400px) inside this folder (see examples folder)
+4. PNG alpha transparency isn't supported (transparent region appears white).
+   Although you can adjust cover and border image via opacity settings in options tab.

 ### Using it as Injector / Forwarder:

-TODO
+in progress...

 -------------------------------------------------------------------------------------------------------